MHuiG/MHuiG/AWESOME-STARS.md

 - [XingangPan/DragGAN](https://github.com/XingangPan/DragGAN) - Official Code for DragGAN (SIGGRAPH 2023)
 - [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV (pronounced RwaKuv) is an RNN with great LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 We are at RWKV-7 "Goose".
 So it's combining the best of RNN a
-- [AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Python sample codes for robotics algorithms.
+- [AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Python sample codes and textbook for robotics algorithms.
 - [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) - Code and documentation to train Stanford's Alpaca models, and generate the data.
 - [meta-llama/llama](https://github.com/meta-llama/llama) - Inference code for Llama models
 - [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) - Ultralytics YOLO11 🚀